au-research/datacite-api-notebook/README.md

 # DataCite API notebook

-This repository contains a Python Jupyter notebook and associated files that can interact with the DataCite Member API to perform the following functions:
+This repository contains a Python Jupyter notebook and associated files that can interact with the [DataCite Member REST API](https://support.datacite.org/reference/introduction) to perform the following functions:

 * Mint draft DOIs
 * Publish draft DOIs